This content mentions trauma, abuse and violence, depression and sexual assault, which some people may find triggering.

 Turn to others for support

 It can be difficult to talk to close family or friends after a traumatic event.
 You may not want to cause them any distress or may simply want some space to process it all.
 However, it is important to be around other people when you feel able to, as they can help with your recovery and wellbeing.
 You do not have to talk to them about the experience.
-If you don’t have anyone close by to talk to, you can contact one of the organisations below, who will be able to offer further help.
+If you don’t have anyone close by to talk to, you can contact one of the organisations listed in the guide who will be able to offer further help.

 Look after yourself